skantay/go-reloaded/README.md

 4. **Flag Composition:**
    - Flags cannot contain another flag.
    - Flags cannot contain ANY unnecessary symbols such as `,` `!` `\n` etc.
+   - If there are flags after a flag then **ONLY** the first one will perfom, the rest are omitted as text.

 5. **Flag Wrapping:**
    - Flags can be wrapped in multiple parentheses.

+6. **Formatting white spaces**
+   - Flags remove the preceding white spaces.
+Following white spaces are not removed

 These rules serve as a guide for creating a program that performs text modifications based on specified flags.
 Ensure adherence to these rules for consistent and accurate text transformations.